Calinator444/SSW.Rules.Content/rules/seo-tools/rule.md

 * Helps you track site traffic, user behavior, and marketing campaigns
 * Has reporting tools

+## CodeAuditor

+* Free
+* Provides a list of broken links, which are detrimental to you ranking in Google

 ## SEMrush

 A comprehensive SEO and SEM tool that offers in-depth keyword research, competitive analysis, and powerful rank tracking capabilities.